maniaclab/snowmass-connect-docs/docs/data_management_main.md

         wget http://stash.osgconnect.net/collab/project/snowmass21/<file_name>

-You can insert such command in your execution script to download datasets on the remote worker node where your job is running.
+You can insert a line like the one above in your execution script to download datasets on the remote worker node where your job is running.
 Alternatively, you can declare those files inside your HTCondor submission script as follows:

         transfer_input_files = http://stash.osgconnect.net/collab/project/snowmass21/<file_name>